 Quick succotash recipe is very simple if you grow your own limas; or you can cheat and use canned butter beans, but check first how much salt, sugar and preservatives they are loaded with.

-This is not banting food, but it's interesting that I've been enjoying fresh corn from the garden all summer long and not put on a pound.
+This is not banting food, but it's interesting that I've been enjoying fresh corn from the garden all summer long, and we have legumes daily from our patch, and not put on a pound.
 It's all about the balance of the meal, and when those starches were reaped; eat plenty of salads, veggies and fruit and you won't have a problem with your weight.

-Interesting chatting to a diabetic patient for informs me that new potatoes have no effect on his blood sugar, but those dug weeks ago he has to avoid.
+Interesting chatting to a diabetic patient who informs me that new potatoes have no effect on his blood sugar, but those dug weeks ago he has to avoid.

 It's the refined starches that are the problem in the main.

 Having picked and shucked the ear of corn, and podded the lima beans, it takes about twenty minutes from start to finish to complete this quick succotash recipe.

 How to grow corn is not a lesson that any country bumpkin will need, but perhaps you're an urban dweller like me with a large vegetable garden.